Dynatrace-APAC/dynatrace-apac.github.io/workshops/istio.md

    - **Settings > Monitored Technologies > Envoy**

 ### What You’ll Learn
-- How to leverage Istio in Dynatrace
+- Understand Istio / Envoy principles
 - Learn Kiali and its difference with Dynatrace
-- Setting up GKE on Istio
+- Deployment strategies and weightage distribution
+- How to instrument Envoy in Dynatrace

 <!-- ------------------------ -->
-## Setting up your Google Kubernetes Environment (GKE)
+## Setting up your GKE
 Duration: 10

+Negative
+: For 🌏 **China participants**, log into to your designated EC2 instances.
+You already have a Microk8s instance running so you will only need to follow along later. **Skip to the next step.**

 ### Login to Google Cloud Platform Account